 Causes of Excessive Shedding in Dogs

-• Excessive shedding is a change in your dog’s baseline: more hair, less shine, and a coat that won’t settle.
+• Excessive shedding is a change from your dog’s baseline: more hair, less shine, a coat that won’t settle—usually from several drivers at once.

-• Allergies, infections, and hormonal shifts are common medical drivers—especially when itch, odor, or patchiness appears.
+• Allergies, infections, and hormonal shifts are common medical causes, especially with itch, odor, or patchiness.

-• Ingredient quality matters; inconsistent food or potential contaminants can coincide with sudden coat changes.
+• Ingredient quality matters; inconsistent food or contaminants can coincide with sudden coat changes.

-• Science-minded owners still choose supplements for visible care: daily support that reinforces shine, softness, and comfort.
+• Science-minded owners still use supplements for visible care—daily support for shine, softness, and comfort.

 Some shedding is simply a dog’s normal wardrobe change.
 Excessive shedding is different: it looks like constant tumbleweeds, a coat that feels dry or “dusty,” and hair that releases with a light touch.
 When pet parents ask what causes excessive shedding in dogs, the most useful first step is separating normal seasonal shed from a visible shift in coat quality.
 A sudden change often points to skin irritation, diet changes, stress, or an underlying medical issue that’s showing up on the surface.